Fun times at zero expense: Free things to do in Ras Al Khaimah

 If you can explore the neighbouring emirate, check out these top tourist attractions in Dubai.
 For those who want to plan a trip on a budget, there are many free things to do in Dubai as well.
 Alternatively, there are some adrenaline-pumping extreme things to do in Dubai.
 Which of these activities would you want to try?

 When are you planning your next trip?
 Let us know in the comments below.
-For more updates about the UAE, subscribe to MyBayut!
+For more updates about all there is to see and do in the UAE, subscribe to MyBayut!